stijn-dejongh/lovecraft_public_domain/raw_converts/se.md

 which reigned when all was known!
 Tears flowed like white ale, till suddenly Jack remembered he was the hero and raised his head, declaiming in appropriately virile accents:

-  &ldquo;Never shall the fair Ermengarde be offered up to this beast as a sacrifice while I live!
-I shall protect her&mdash;she is mine, mine, mine&mdash;and then some!
-Fear not, dear father and mother to be&mdash;I will defend you all!
-You shall have the old home still [adverb, not noun&mdash;although Jack was by no means out of sympathy with Stubbs&rsquo; kind of farm produce] and I shall lead to the altar the beauteous Ermengarde, loveliest of her sex!
+   "Never shall the fair Ermengarde be offered up to this beast as a sacrifice while I live!
+I shall protect her--she is mine, mine, mine--and then some!
+Fear not, dear father and mother to be--I will defend you all!
+You shall have the old home still [adverb, not noun--although Jack was by no means out of sympathy with Stubbs' kind of farm produce] and I shall lead to the altar the beauteous Ermengarde, loveliest of her sex!
-To perdition with the crool &rsquo;squire and his ill-gotten gold&mdash;the right shall always win, and a hero is always in the right!
+To perdition with the crool 'squire and his ill-gotten gold--the right shall always win, and a hero is always in the right!
 I will go to the great city and there make a fortune to save you all ere the mortgage fall due!
-Farewell, my love&mdash;I leave you now in tears, but I shall return to pay off the mortgage and claim you as my bride!&rdquo;
+Farewell, my love--I leave you now in tears, but I shall return to pay off the mortgage and claim you as my bride! "

-  &ldquo;Jack, my protector!&rdquo;
+   "Jack, my protector! "

-  &ldquo;Ermie, my tootsie roll!&rdquo;
+   "Ermie, my tootsie roll! "

-  &ldquo;Dearest!&rdquo;
+   "Dearest! "

-  &ldquo;Darling!&mdash;and don&rsquo;t forget that ring at Perkins&rsquo;.&rdquo;
+   "Darling!--and don't forget that ring at Perkins'. "

-  &ldquo;Oh!&rdquo;
+   "Oh! "

-  &ldquo;Ah!&rdquo;
+   "Ah! "

   [Curtain]

     Chapter III.
 A Dastardly Act

-But the resourceful &rsquo;Squire Hardman was not so easily to be foiled.
+But the resourceful 'Squire Hardman was not so easily to be foiled.
 Close by the village lay a disreputable settlement of unkempt shacks, populated by a shiftless scum who lived by thieving and other odd jobs.
-Here the devilish villain secured two accomplices&mdash;ill-favoured fellows who were very clearly no gentlemen.
+Here the devilish villain secured two accomplices--ill-favoured fellows who were very clearly no gentlemen.
 And in the night the evil three broke into the Stubbs cottage and abducted the fair Ermengarde, taking her to a wretched hovel in the settlement and placing her under the charge of Mother Maria, a hideous old hag.
 Farmer Stubbs was quite distracted, and would have advertised in the papers if the cost had been less than a cent a word for each insertion.
 Ermengarde was firm, and never wavered in her refusal to wed the villain.

-  &ldquo;Aha, my proud beauty,&rdquo; quoth he, &ldquo;I have ye in me power, and sooner or later I will break that will of thine!
-Meanwhile think of your poor old father and mother as turned out of hearth and home and wandering helpless through the meadows!&rdquo;
+   "Aha, my proud beauty, " quoth he,  "I have ye in me power, and sooner or later I will break that will of thine!
+Meanwhile think of your poor old father and mother as turned out of hearth and home and wandering helpless through the meadows! "

-  &ldquo;Oh, spare them, spare them!&rdquo; said the maiden.
+   "Oh, spare them, spare them! " said the maiden.

-  &ldquo;Neverr&nbsp;.&nbsp;.&nbsp;. ha ha ha ha!&rdquo; leered the brute.
+   "Neverr . . . ha ha ha ha! " leered the brute.

   And so the cruel days sped on, while all in ignorance young Jack Manly was seeking fame and fortune in the great city.

     Chapter IV.
 Subtle Villainy

-One day as &rsquo;Squire Hardman sat in the front parlour of his expensive and palatial home, indulging in his favourite pastime of gnashing his teeth and swishing his riding-crop, a great thought came to him; and he cursed aloud at the statue of Satan on the onyx mantelpiece.
+One day as 'Squire Hardman sat in the front parlour of his expensive and palatial home, indulging in his favourite pastime of gnashing his teeth and swishing his riding-crop, a great thought came to him; and he cursed aloud at the statue of Satan on the onyx mantelpiece.

-  &ldquo;Fool that I am!&rdquo; he cried. &ldquo;Why did I ever waste all this trouble on the girl when I can get the farm by simply foreclosing?
+   "Fool that I am! " he cried.
+"Why did I ever waste all this trouble on the girl when I can get the farm by simply foreclosing?
 I never thought of that!
-I will let the girl go, take the farm, and be free to wed some fair city maid like the leading lady of that burlesque troupe which played last week at the Town Hall!&rdquo;
+I will let the girl go, take the farm, and be free to wed some fair city maid like the leading lady of that burlesque troupe which played last week at the Town Hall! "

   And so he went down to the settlement, apologised to Ermengarde, let her go home, and went home himself to plot new crimes and invent new modes of villainy.